namratachandur/tictactoe/README.md

 # tictactoe

 The code for a two-player tic-tac-toe game.

-Both in python and java.
+In Python and java.

 First repository to explore Github